Three Days Grace: 2006–2008: One-X

 One-X was released on June 13, 2006, and was produced by Howard Benson.
 This also marked Stock's first effort with the band.
-In support of the album, Gontier launched the "Three Days to Change" tour doing free concerts at treatment centres, shelters, group homes and detention centres across North America.
+The album peaked at No. 2 on the Canadian Albums Chart and at No. 5 on the Billboard 200, selling 78,000 copies in the US in its first week of release.
+Instead of participating in Narcotics Anonymous, Gontier launched the "Three Days to Change" tour doing free concerts at treatment centres, shelters, group homes and detention centres across North America.
 In November 2006, Gontier performed with the band at a special show at the CAMH in Toronto, where he had gone for his own rehab.
-Following the performance, Gontier did a 50-minute Q&A session which was filmed as part of the "Behind the Pain" documentary.
+Following the performance, Gontier fielded questions from the audience.
+CAMH footage, interviews and live performances were filmed as part of the "Behind the Pain" documentary.